-Up in Cape Cod and Boston, the leaders of those initial colonists in Massachusetts that started arriving in 1607 had a zeal to create a community.
+Up in Cape Cod and Boston, the leaders of those initial colonists in Massachusetts that started arriving in 1620 had a zeal to create a new theocracy.
 They wanted to build "city on a hill," to become a shining example to others.

 The Jamestown and subsequent settlers to Virginia provide a clear contrast.
 Nearly all of the Virginia immigrants in the 1600's came for economic reasons - to get rich, or get richer.
 The Europeans who colonized Virginia in the 1600's were not driven primarily by a desire for religious freedom.
 Virginia was not settled by a subset of English culture that wanted to create just one form of worship and one religious organization to manage church life.